 Crawlspace Vents: An opening to allow the passage of air through the unfinished area under the first floor.
 Ideally, there should be at least two vents per crawlspace.

 Cross Bridging: Small wood pieces placed at angles so that they extend from the bottom of one-floor joist to the top of the adjacent joist to add stability to the structural members.

 Density: The mass of a substance per unit of volume of that substance.

 DN: Diameter, Nominal (millimeters): Metric equivalent of NPS (Nominal Pipe Size, inches)

 Eave Vents: Vent openings located in the soffit under the eaves of a house to allow the passage of air through the attic and out the roof vents.

-Economic Thickness (of insulation): That thickness which provides the lowest possible annual cost of energy, insulation and energy producing equipment.
+Economic Thickness (of insulation): That thickness provides the lowest possible annual cost of energy, insulation, and energy-producing equipment.

 Emittance: The ratio of the radiant flux emitted by an ideal, perfect emitter and absorber of thermal radiation at the same temperature and under the same conditions.

 Equivalent Thickness (of insulation): When r1 = the inner radius of a single layer of cylindrical insulation and r2 = the outer radius, equivalent thickness = r2 1n r2/r1.